Updated October 7, 2021

-It doesn’t take much extra work and offers a long list of benefits, including minimizing trash, reducing impact on environment and landfills, improving soil, halting erosion, preventing weeds and saving you money.
+It doesn’t take too much work compared to the long list of benefits it offers, including minimizing trash, reducing impact on the environment and landfills, improving soil, halting erosion, preventing weeds, and saving you money.

-The Science behind Composting
+The Science Behind Composting

-Millions of microbes in the compostable materials work to breakdown the matter into nutrient-rich compost in as little as one or two months.
+Millions of microbes in the compostable materials work to break down the matter into nutrient-rich compost in as little as 1-2 months.

 There are five key factors that influence how efficiently the composting process works:

 - Nutrient Balance: You need the correct balance of yard waste and food scraps.

 - Moisture: Keeping the compost moist helps the microbes move around more efficiently.

 - Material Size: Chopping food scraps and shredding yard waste helps speed up the process.

 - Temperature: A properly mixed compost pile actually generates heat of at least 140 degrees at its core.
 This helps speed up the composting process and kills pathogens and weed seeds.